tylerlong/swagger-modeller/README.md

 ## Issues

-In order to make fax working, we have to do some hack, which makes the swagger spec invalid.
-So we have separate spec for API Explorer.
+In order to make fax inside API Explorer working, we have to do some hack, which makes the swagger spec invalid.
+So we have separate spec for API Explorer(invalid but works for API Explorer).

 ## todo